-What is the Island Marine Conservation with International Diving Certification project all about?
+What is the Island Marine Conservation with Diving Certification in Thailand project all about?

 Based on the Thai island of Koh Tao, this marine conservation project is perfect for divers, or those who would like to learn to dive.
 The project is committed to sustainable development for the sea and the local communities.

 Working on its own initiatives and in association with other dive companies, the Thai Navy and the Marine Fisheries department are working to protect the previous marine environments of the area.
 Building artificial reefs, culturing a giant clam nursery, seahorse re-population studies, and undertaking regular monitoring activities are just some of the initiatives on this project.